-Enter I to use the Accelerated Pricing Resolution Engine.
-When you enter I in this field, you must then access the Accelerated Pricing Resolution Engine Workbench program (P4530) to load the cache.
+Enter 1 to use the Accelerated Pricing Resolution Engine.
+When you enter 1 in this field, you must then access the Accelerated Pricing Resolution Engine Workbench program (P4530) to load the cache.
 Anytime you restart the system, you must access the Accelerated Pricing Resolution Engine Workbench program to load the cache.

-Note.
-JD Edwards recommends that you are familiar with the functions and limitations of the Accelerated Pricing Resolution Engine, as well as how to manage the Accelerated Pricing Resolution Engine before you enable its use.
+Note: JD Edwards recommends that you become familiar with the functions and limitations of the Accelerated Pricing Resolution Engine, and how to manage the Accelerated Pricing Resolution Engine before you enable its use.